TomSssM/MyCodewars/task-archieve/task-type-summary.md

     </details>

-2. Do while loop while queue is not empty queueing and dequeueing along the way
+2. Do while loop while Queue is not empty queueing and dequeueing along the way
     <details>

     <summary>Code</summary>